TaylorJadin/batch-create/README.md

 # Batch Create

-Create hundred or thousands of blogs and users automatically by simply uploading a CSV file.
+Create a bunch of blogs and / or users automatically, or add existing users to blogs by simply uploading a CSV file.
 Slightly tweaked and updated from the [WPMU Dev Batch Create plugin](https://github.com/wpmudev/batch-create/).

 Differences from the defunct WPMU plugin:
 - This works on modern WordPress and PHP as of writing this (WP 6.1.1 and PHP 8)